out-of-cheese-error/gooseberry/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ninjani)

+Gooseberry provides
-Gooseberry provides a command-line interface for [Hypothesis](https://web.hypothes.is/) (a tool to annotate the web) and lets you generate a knowledge-base wiki without you having to actually type your knowledge out.
+- a command-line interface for [Hypothesis](https://web.hypothes.is/) (a tool to annotate the web)
+- lets you generate a knowledge-base wiki without you having to actually type your knowledge out.

 ![Obsidian example](data/images/obsidian_example.png)